The stable hull of an exact $\infty$-category: The of finite additive presheaves

 \section{The \cat of finite additive presheaves}

-Let $\E$ be an exact \cat.
-Here and in the rest of this work, we assume $\E$ to be $\V$-small for some fixed Grothendieck universe $\V$. \begin{definition} Let $\E$ be an exact \cat.
+\begin{definition} Let $\E$ be a small exact \cat.
 We denote by $\PSf$ the smallest subcategory of $\PS$ which contains $\E$ and is closed under finite colimits. \end{definition} \begin{prop} The \cat $\PSf$ admits finite colimits and, for every \cat $\D$ which admits finite colimits, restriction along the inclusion $\E \hookrightarrow \PSf$ induces an equivalence

 between the full subcategory of $\Fun(\PSf, \D)$ spanned by those functors which are right exact and the full subcategory of $\Fun(\E, \D)$ spanned by those functors which preserve finite coproducts. \end{prop} \begin{proof} By taking the smallest subcategory of $\PS$ which contains $\E$ and is closed under finite colimits, we follow the construction of the \cat with the claimed universal property given in the proof of \HTT{Prop.~5.3.6.2}. \end{proof} \begin{notation} Let $f\colon x \rightarrow y$ be a morphism in $\E$.
 We denote its image in $\PSf \subseteq \PS$ under the Yoneda embedding by $\hat{f}\colon \hat{x} \rightarrow \hat{y}$.
 Similarly, we denote its image in $\Mod$ under the composite $\E \hookrightarrow \PS \xrightarrow{\pi_0} \Mod$ by $\overline{f}\colon \overline{x} \rightarrow \overline{y}$. \end{notation} \begin{prop} Let $x \in \E$ and $F \in \PS$.
 The homotopy group $\pi_0(\map(\hat{x}, \Sigma F))$ is trivial. \end{prop} \begin{proof} By the Yoneda Lemma, there is an isomorphism of abelian groups